Katherine Dee Discusses The Future Of Dating In America, Film, Anime, & The Occult | OAP #41

 So how did you get into writing?

-Um so maybe that's that's when I started really taking it seriously.
+So maybe that's when I started really taking it seriously.

 Yeah.